hence-io/hence-comp/blogs/working-with-polymer-and-es6/4-enhancing-functionality/README.md

 ```

 Taking it one step further, whenever possible it's best to encapsulate anything complex inside a dom-repeater, so
-lets take out the entry display and warp that into it's own component too!
+let's take out the entry display and warp that into it's own component too!

 ```html
 <dom-module is="list-view">